-Dual-degree students must complete all requirements for both degrees and the URR, with no double-counting of the 16 required engineering courses and the 14-16 required communication courses.
+Dual-degree students must complete all requirements for both degrees.
 Each school enforces all of its policies regarding requirements.

 Current students interested in pursuing the dual degree in communication and engineering should contact both the assistant dean for students, counseling, and personal development in the McCormick School and the director of advising and student affairs in the School of Communication.